What Is a Product Designer? Salaries, Skills, and More

 Written by Coursera Staff • Updated on

 Product designers oversee the design process of a product.
-You'll want to gain relevant skills and build a portfolio if you're hoping to become one.
+Learn how to gain relevant skills, build a portfolio showcasing your experience, and get started in this career.

 [Featured image] A product designer discusses design processes with a colleague.